Seagate/seagate-tools/performance/PerfBot/docs/rules.md

 10. `keyword`, in case of logs rules, can be any keyword paired with corresponding regex operator for match case and match word.
 11. In case of not aware of regex oeprator, "match_case" and "match_found" as an `operator` placeholder are supported for logs rules.
 12. `interval` has same rule as threshold.
-13. `output` is "no" or "yes" based on the expectation of results of the query.
-14. One can provide comma seperated metric, keyword to look for more than one at a time.
+13. One can provide comma seperated metric, keyword to look for more than one at a time.

 the rule is ready!